web3templates/tailwind-color/README.md

 ## Thanks and credit

 Thanks to [Daniel Tao for his `nearest-color` package](https://github.com/dtao/nearest-color) that has the algorithm to find the nearest colour.
+Thanks to [Ed Johnson-Williams](https://github.com/edjw/find-nearest-tailwind-colour) for creating the web-app using Svelte